nikanikachan/Crowdsale/README.md

 ![5](Screenshots/token_balance_edit.png)

-Lastly, below is a screenshot of the buyer's MyCrypto account.
-Note that MyCrypto found the PPCN token we created.
+Lastly, Here is my MyCrypto account.
+Here we can see that MyCrypto found the PPCN token we created.
+At the time of testing and making this particular screenshot, I bought 10000 wei of PPCN which is not enough to see the actual token amount on the screen.
+If you have a lot of ETH, try buying a bigger amount of tokens to see this reflected in MyCrypto.

 ![5](Screenshots/mycrypto.png)